What’s an Undesigned Coincidence?

 But when Herod died, behold, an angel of the Lord appeared in a dream to Joseph in Egypt, and said, 20 “Get up, take the Child and His mother, and go into the land of Israel; for those who sought the Child’s life are dead.”
 21 So Joseph got up, took the Child and His mother, and came into the land of Israel.
 22 But when he heard that Archelaus was reigning over Judea in place of his father Herod, he was afraid to go there.
 Then after being warned by God in a dream, he left for the regions of Galilee, 23 and came and lived in a city called Nazareth.
 This was to fulfill what was spoken through the prophets: “He shall be called a Nazarene.”
 (Matthew 2:19-23)

 So, who is Archelaus?
 And why was Joseph so afraid of him?
-Matthew doesn’t give us one clue, nor does the rest of the Bible!
+Matthew doesn’t give us one clue, nor does the rest of the Gospels!

 But we learn about Archelaus from outside the Bible, in another piece of ancient writing.
 We learn about Archelaus in the writings of Josephus, a first-century Jewish historian (37-100 AD).
 Archelaus is Herod Archelaus, the son of Herod the Great, who became ethnarch of Judea for a short period after the death of his father.

-Due to growing tension between the Romans, the Jews, and the Jew’s Roman-appointed Herodian rulers (who were seen as half-breeds and traitors by the Jews), Josephus reports in his work Antiquities of the Jews that Herod Archelaus slaughtered 3,000 Jews at the Temple during the Passover to quell a possible uprising.
+Due to growing tension between the Romans, the Jews, and the Jew’s Roman-appointed Herodian rulers (who were seen as half-breeds and traitors by the Jews), Josephus reports in his work Antiquities of the Jews that Herod Archelaus slaughtered 3,000 Jews at the temple during the Passover to quell a possible uprising.
 So, why was Joseph and Mary afraid of Archelaus?
 Ancient historian Jospehus gives us the obvious answer.
-Thus, Joseph and his family fled from Archelaus to Nazareth in Galilee, a place outside of the territory of Archelaus’s reign.
+Thus, Joseph and his family travel far from Archelaus to Nazareth in Galilee in the north, a place outside of the territory of Archelaus’s reign.

 Likewise, many rulers (including kings, governors, etc.) mentioned in the New Testament are also mentioned by Josephus, including Pontius Pilate, Herod the Great, Herod Agrippa, and Antonius Felix.
 Josephus also wrote about John the Baptist, Jesus’ brother James, and Jesus himself.